How to Naturally Increase Sex Driveby Elizabeth MacDonald

-- Limit Caffeine - too much caffeine can wreak havoc on the endocrine system, especially if there are other hormone stressors involved too like pregnancy.
+- Limit Caffeine - too much caffeine can wreak havoc on the endocrine system, especially if there are other hormone stressors involved like pregnancy.
 (The endocrine system is what drives your sexual desires.)

-- Eat Well – Include as many of the mentioned foods, eliminating soy, GMO’s, and processed foods that are known to lower sex drive.
+- Eat Well – Include as many of the above mentioned foods, eliminating soy, GMO’s, and processed foods that are known to lower sex drive.

 - Take Care of Yourself – You need to “fill your cup.”
 If you are not happy with yourself, you are not going to desire sex.
-A few minutes a day, a lunch with a friend, even a bubble bath can reset your self-confidence.

 - Lose the Soy - Many studies have shown that soy's estrogenic isoflavones interfere with the production and usage of testosterone in your body.
-There's also some evidence that soy can cause gynecomastia (male breast enlargement), and plenty of evidence for its reproductive toxicity.

 - Sleep – A newborn deprives you of sleep, but trying to get in as much rest as possible will aid the libido.

 - Eat Whole Foods – Include the mentioned foods, but make sure you are well all around.
-Cook your food, shop local farmer’s markets, and be aware of what you are consuming.

 - Increase Vaginal Fluids – Insert a vitamin E capsule daily to help the area produce more lubrication.
-Skip any lubricants made with mineral oil, petroleum derivatives, parabens, artificial colors, scents, or flavors.

 - Check any prescription side effects – Many medications have effects on your sexual health.